-This is not the most original project, but working on my
+This is not the most original project; many people have come up with

 Apple II KSP project got me thinking about